A Guide To Mead

 There are several different types of honey that can be used for mead but the most common is a good clover honey.
 Clover honey gets its name from what the bee's make it out of.
-You can also acquire an raspberry, apple, orange, peach or other fruit honey.
+You can also acquire a raspberry, orange blossom or other varietal honey.
 You can use almost any honey in the making of mead.
-Strongly flavored honeys (orange blossom, buckwheat, wild flower) generally work best for Metheglin while clover honey works well for fruit meads and will result in a very delicately flavored and light gold color, but very light honeys (like alfalfa) are not very suitable as they give poor flavor and almost no color.
-I do use raspberry or other fruit honey when making mead with that particular flavor.
+Strongly flavored honey (orange blossom, buckwheat, wildflower) generally work best for Metheglin while clover or berry blossom honey works well for fruit meads and will result in a very delicately flavored and light gold color, but very light honey (like alfalfa) are not very suitable as they give poor flavor and almost no color.
+I do use raspberry or other berry blossom honey when making mead with that particular flavor.
 If you plan to make a traditional mead (honey and water) then you should use a stronger flavored honey as this will be the single thing that will give your mead its character.

 You can use tap water for brewing, but if your tap water tastes bad, is too hard or soft then you should use either filtered tap water or bottled water.

-Considerations include: potential alcohol and sulpher dioxide production.
-The yeast you choose will play an important factor in the strength, flavor and type of mead that is produced.
+Considerations include the resulting sensory profile, temperature ranges, and potential alcohol level.
+The yeast you choose will play an important factor in the strength, flavor, and type of mead that is produced.
 Select a yeast that has a higher tolerance to alcohol.
-Some of the best yeasts to use are Maury and Vierke yeasts.
+Some of the best yeasts to use for mead are Maury and Vierke yeasts but more recently more commercial mead producers are using EC1118, K1V, D21 and other specific strains.
 While these are slow to ferment, they have the ability to produce 18% abv mead or higher.
 Any other wine yeast may be used if you are unable to find a yeast that is specifically for mead.
 I would suggest experimentation as your best friend here as each yeast will impart different subtle qualities to the mead and you may find one you love.

 Once sealing the fermenter with an airlock cuts off the oxygen supply, we force the yeast into a different type of fermentation called anaerobic fermentation.

-Cutting off the supply of oxygen we force the yeast to use a secondary energy source to reproduce, that is the sugars in the must.
-This gives us a different type of fermentation the byproduct of which is carbon dioxide and alcohol in equal quantities as this chemical equation shows
+Cutting off the supply of oxygen forces the yeast to use a secondary energy source to reproduce, that is the sugars in the must.
+This gives us a different type of fermentation the by-product of which is carbon dioxide and alcohol in almost equal quantities as this chemical equation shows-

 C6 H12 O 6 = 2C2H5 OH + 2CO 2